 Therefore, it was not an attack to free the holy place from supposed terrorists but it was itself a state sponsored act of terrorism against the Sikh religion.
-The army was the real culprit behind the terrorism and it was a calculated use of extreme violence and terror by the government to inculcate fear in the minds of the Sikhs so that never again do they dare raise their voice against the oppression, injustice and tyranny of the Indian government.
+The army was the real culprit behind terrorism and it was a calculated use of extreme violence and terror by the government to inculcate fear in the minds of the Sikhs so that never again do they dare raise their voice against the oppression, injustice and tyranny of the Indian government.
 Hence, the Sikhs were the true defenders against the Indian terrorists.

 The government proponents also put forward another excuse that they did not attack Harimandar Sahib (Golden Temple) and only targeted the Akal Takhat building that was being used as the hiding place by the Sikhs.
 However, this is completely false.
-It is foolish to assume that the Sikhs care more about one Gurdwara than the other.
+It is foolish to assume that the Sikhs care about one Gurdwara more than the other.
 All Gurdwaras are equally important to the Sikhs.
 Akal Takhat Sahib was founded and built by the sixth Guru himself and stands for the symbol of political sovereignty of the Sikhs.
 It is the highest decision making authority on religious and temporal matter of the Sikhs.
-An attack on this pontificate is a clear indication of the Indian government attempting to destroy the sovereignty of the Sikhs and enslave them into obeying the Indian government.
+An attack on this pontificate is a clear indication of the Indian government attempting to destroy the sovereignty of the Sikhs and enslave them into obeying the majority Hindu decisions.
 Further, other buildings did not remain unaffected.
 The building of Harimandar Sahib received more than 250 bullet holes that were counted by Dr. A. R. Darshi himself.
 Many Sikhs performing religious services were killed on the spot.
 Akhand Paaths (continuous reading of the Holy Scripture) were interrupted and the daily ceremonies could not be performed.
 The sarovar (nectar pool) was filled with debris, dead bodies and blood.
 The blood had seeped into the floor, so much so, that the smell of corpses remained for months after the attack.
 As a result, the gold plates and the entire marble needed to be replaced.
 The entire complex had to be renovated.
 The government agents forget the fact that an attack on one Gurdwara is considered an attack on the entire Sikh nation.
 Harimandar Sahib and Akal Takhat Sahib are integral to the Sikh way of life and standing symbols of Sikh sovereignty, uniqueness and distinct identity.
 The attack was an attempt to destroy the Sikh religion altogether but such attempts will always fail as they have in the past.

 The second most popular misconception is that the attack had become need of the hour because the Sikhs had collected large quantity of illegal weapons inside the complex.
 It is also argued that the presence of weapons inside the complex had desecrated the sanctity of the temple and the government wanted to restore it back to normal.
 Kuldip Brar, one of the Lt.
 Generals commanding the army during the assault, outlandishly claims that the place had no sanctity left when Sikhs took arms inside the holy place which according to him was immoral.